opea-project/docs/community/rfcs/24-11-25-GenAIExamples-Ollama_support_for_xeon.md

-# Adding SMLs support for AgentQnA workflow in GenAIExamples on Intel Xeon platform
+# Adding SLMs support for AgentQnA workflow in GenAIExamples on Intel Xeon platform

-AgentQnA workflow in GenAIExamples uses LLM as an agent to intelligently decide the control flow in the pipeline.
-Currently, the workflow uses OpenAI paid API for LLM services on Xeon platform.
-The goal for this RFC to add support for open source SLMs locally deployed on Xeon through Ollama.
+The AgentQnA workflow in GenAIExamples uses an LLM as an agent to intelligently manage the control flow in the pipeline.
+Currently, it relies on the OpenAI paid API for LLM services on the Xeon platform.
+This RFC aims to add support for open-source small language models (SLMs) locally deployed on Xeon through Ollama.

 ## Author(s)

 Pratool Bharti